Shamrock (automobile): Problems and competition from Henry Ford

-Canada's first registered car and first internal combustion engine vehicle was not exactly successful however.
+One of Canada's earliest automobiles on record and a possible first attempt at an internal combustion engine vehicle was not exactly successful however, as was stated by William himself.
 The vehicle was unable to climb hills with its homemade engine, so the brothers decided to replace their engine with a French one, in hopes that it would have more power and be more efficient.
-However this did not help as the vehicle still would not climb hills or exceed 10 miles per hour, on level ground.
+However, this did not help as the vehicle still would not climb hills or exceed 10 miles per hour, on level ground.
 In 1910, six years after completing the car, the brothers made some improvements by adding pneumatic tires and a steering wheel.
-By this time however Henry Ford was already mass-producing his own vehicle in Detroit.
-In 1893 Ford was promoted at the Edison Illuminating Company in Detroit to Chief Engineer giving him the time and money to devote his time to the creation and mass manufacturing of the automobile.
+By this time, however, Henry Ford was already mass-producing his own vehicle in Detroit.
+In 1893 Ford was promoted at the Edison Illuminating Company in Detroit to chief engineer, giving him the time and money to devote his time to the creation and mass manufacturing of the automobile.

-In 1914, the brothers had a renewed interest in the vehicle and built Shamrock the Second, from stock parts from other cars.
+In 1914, the brothers had a renewed interest in the automobile and built Shamrock the Second, from stock parts from other cars.
 This car was built exactly the same as the First but was faster.
 This speed was not such a positive thing however, especially with the lack of a proper braking system.
 William hit a cow in his hometown, and the car was thus totalled and never salvaged.

 Today Shamrock the First rests at the Canadian Transportation Museum and Heritage Village, where it still runs.
 This museum is located in Kingsville, Ontario, just outside the Detroit-Windsor border, and is home to over 60 vehicles, covering all forms of Canadian automotive history.